caseygomez/kickstarter-analysis/README.md

 - Two conclusions about the outcomes based on fundraising goal are that the lower the amount needed the higher the success rate.
 A fundraising goal of $45,000 or more is extremely likely to fail.

--The data is limited in theater plays with goals greater than $20,000.
+- The data is limited in theater plays with goals greater than $20,000.
 Perhaps if there were more data sets in this range the data would show a different conclusion.

--In addition to the graphs I created Louise may want to explore data specific to her country of interest and go more in depth with theater plays by launch date.
+- In addition to the graphs I created Louise may want to explore data specific to her country of interest and go more in depth with theater plays by launch date.